top of page

 5. Parents are sometimes more concerned about what lawyers and judges think of them than doing what is right for their children.
 Their desire to “win” in court (whether it means more custody/visitation or paying less child support) comes at the expense of your child’s development and well-being.
 In this situation, parents can easily lose sight of what children need, such as children spending time with an attentive, stable, consistent parent instead of being with a babysitter or by themselves.
 Such parents often are very conscious of how things appear to judges and lawyers in Family Court.

-In closing, here are some things to remember.
+In closing, here are some things to remember about protecting your kids from divorce.

 The primary goal is to make divorce and separation less stressful on children and adolescents and to help children avoid blaming themselves or the other parent for the divorce.
 Blaming rarely solves anything in life, and least of all in matters of the heart.